 - Students seeking a master's-level foundation for further graduate work in creative writing, English, teaching, or related fields.

-Courses in the Master of Arts in Writing and Publishing are offered at DePaul's Lincoln Park and Loop campuses.
-Students may complete their degree requirements with courses taken at either location.
+Courses in the Master of Arts in Writing and Publishing are offered at DePaul's Lincoln Park campus.